CSCfi/allas-cli-utils/help/lo-find.md

 -p, --project <project_ID>   Search matches form the buckets of the defined project instead of the currently configured project.

--b, --bucket <bucket_name>   By default all the standard buckets, used by a-put, are searched.
+-b, --bucket <bucket_name>   By default all the standard buckets, used by lo-put, are searched.
 Option --bucket allows you to specify a
                         single bucket that will be used for the search.

--a, --all                    By default all the standard buckets, used by a-put, are searched.
+-a, --all                    By default all the standard buckets, used by lo-put, are searched.
 Option --all defines
                              that all the buckets of the project will be included in the search.

 -s, --silent                 Output just the object names and number of hits.
 If -file option is included,
                              print object name and matching file name on one row.

-Related commands: a-put, a-get, a-delete, a-info
+Related commands: lo-put, lo-get, lo-delete, lo-info
 ```